trisdauvergne/milestone-project-03/README.md

 When inputting information about an item into the site, the user will also be asked how much they need an item with the aim of deterring unnecessary spending, thinking about their finances and also to minimise the environmental impact.

+NOTE: This site has been designed with multiple users in mind.
+A login system will be implemented in future development of the project to enable multiple users to use the site, with their lists to be stored and accessed when logged in.

 ## UX

 ### Site Users - who is the site focused on?